 Be wise with your money and build your savings.
 Someday, you may be able to bless others with much-needed financial support.

-15. To support your kids and grandkids
+15. Support your kids and grandkids

 If you’re reading this and you’re in your fifties, I’m talking about your kids and grandkids.